1Should I be concerned about my child's development? When is it just a little delay and when is it something more?

 MyDevelopingChild’s testing is meant for children with neurodevelopmental disabilities.
 If the independent healthcare provider group (PWNHealth) who reviews your child’s information determines that this test is not recommended based on the clinical history submitted, the reasons will be explained to you and you will be refunded the amount of the testing package less the independent physician review fees.

-Both the Essential Test and the Advanced Test are diagnostic tests because they are designed to detect the underlying genetic changes that are considered medically relevant and underlie conditions such as autism spectrum disorder, developmental delay, intellectual disability, and other childhood developmental disorders.
+The Essential Test is a diagnostic test because it is designed to detect the underlying genetic changes that are considered medically relevant and underlie conditions such as autism spectrum disorder, developmental delay, intellectual disability, and other childhood developmental disorders.
 This testing does not report on ancestry or “recreational” traits (like hair and eye color) and instead seeks to diagnosis genetic conditions that can help one’s healthcare providers personalize medical care.
 Diagnostic genetic tests are commonly ordered by health professionals and are meant to identify rare genetic changes, not common genetic changes in the general population.
 In many cases, families are on wait-lists to see a genetic specialist for months or even years to get diagnostic genetic testing results.

 It is unclear how each office and specialist will handle genetic testing results when determining wait list priority.
 There will likely be variability based on each practice and its policies.
 It is possible that some specialists will expedite a visit (or in other words, move a child “up” on the wait-list) if a person has a known genetic syndrome.
 It is best to discuss this possibility with the specialist whom you are waiting to see or considering contacting.